federicomariamassari/udacity-dand/README.md

 ### Overview
 _Choose an area of the world you care about in [OpenStreetMap.org](https://www.openstreetmap.org) and use data munging techniques to clean the related OSM file (XML).
 Import the file into a SQL or MongoDB database and run queries to inspect the cleaned data._

-This project is all about __data wrangling__.
+This project focuses on the __wrangling__ step of the data analysis process: auditing (using regular expressions) and cleaning an XML document, writing its updated entries on csv files, creating a SQL database and importing the files in it, querying the database, and, finally, producing a report.

 ### What was the biggest challenge?
 Understanding the structure of the provided version of `data.py` was surprisingly hard, and I spent several days doing this task.
 The most difficult part was grasping the syntax of `xml.etree.cElementTree`, the Python module to parse the OSM document.
 However, after this obstacle was overcome, the remaining steps of the process—polishing the XML elements, importing the data into SQL, exploring the database, and producing the pdf report—were thoroughly enjoyable!

 ### Which part of the code do you like best?
-My first Basemap representation.
+Map generation via the Basemap toolkit.
+My first experiment with the module, a scatter plot of postal codes in the OSM file on top of a 2D chart of Milan and its surroundings, made me really ecstatic!

 [Link to Python modules](/projects/p3/python-modules/)